 Fig. 1.Classification of Near-Miss, Incident and Casualty situations

 Initiatives such as the Line Operation Safety Audit (LOSA) clearly demonstrate that errors also occur in normal operations, therefore the identification of “normal situations” (or normal operations) does not preclude the possibility of incidents or near misses.
-It may be possible that near-miss is not detected either on board a ship or by the VTSO, then the situation still appears as a “normal situation” (N).
+It may be possible that a near-miss is not detected either on board a ship or by the VTSO, then the situation still appears as a “normal situation” (N).

 Figure 1 should be read based on a risk scale from no damage to few damages and casualties.
 Where the main difference between near-miss and incident can be described as follows, near-miss is only a fortuitous break in the chain of events prevented occurrence of a casualty and the incident is a situation that has involved no or few damages, however, if there are any damages they are minor and casualties are prevented.
 The real situation assessment (R) should be compared under some defined criteria by the VTSO in order to identify whether a casualty, an incident or a near-miss occurred.
 See annex 1 for the models and flowcharts for monitoring, recording and understanding developing situations.